LinkIsGrim/TEH-Antistasi-Ultimate/README.md

 	- Hides squads sharing the same vehicle.
 	- Hides SpecOps squads.
 	- Hides infantry and statics more than 1.5km away from rebel bases.
+- **[WIP] Anti-anti-air**:
+	- Enemies will attempt to destroy long range AA (e.g. radar + SAM site) if vehicle is sniped from 2 or more kilometers away.
+	- Support corridors (aka Carrier markers) are moved dynamically to allow less predictable attack vectors
+- **[WIP] Global Mobilization**:
+	- Epoch restricted CUP & Vanilla weapons list to appear in the loot
+	- German names for the NPC
+	- Deutsche Mark (DM) as currently on Weferlingen
 - **[WIP] Experimental mods**: Requires separate mods for now, including **"GX-Drones"** and **Extended Anti Air**.

 ## [Features](https://github.com/SilenceIsFatto/A3-Antistasi-Ultimate/wiki/Features)